Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 Kraken Splits and Trends

-- Seattle has earned six points (2-12-2 record) this season when scoring a pair of goals .
+- Seattle has six points (2-12-2) when scoring exactly two goals this season.

-- The Kraken have earned 106 points in their 63 games with at least three goals scored.

-- This season, Seattle has recorded a lone power-play goal in 33 games has a record of 22-8-3 in those matchups.
+- Seattle has scored a lone power-play goal in 33 games this season and has registered 47 points from those matchups.

 - When outshooting its opponent this season, Seattle is 37-19-4 (78 points).